My husband is a hand-drawn illustrator (ex-Disney!) so I’m excited to share how artists and illustrators can turn drawings into stickers!

 5. Stickers are Versatile

-Did you know that stickers are incredibly versatile?
+Did you know that stickers for journals are incredibly versatile?
 They can be used in a variety of ways.
 You can stick them on laptops, water bottles, notebooks, phone cases, and more.
 This versatility makes stickers a popular and practical form of self-expression.

 My preferred choice of stickers are planner stickers!
 They can be used to decorate planners, bullet journals and scrapbooks and they’re super popular.

 By now you know that turning your hand-drawn drawings into stickers can be fun, rewarding and potentially profitable for illustrators at all levels.

 When you follow a proven sticker-making process and avoid those common mistakes, you can create high-quality, sought-after custom picture stickers that showcase your beautiful, unique drawings.